yip102011/my_mkdocs/docs/blog/posts/export_import_large_mariadb.md

 ---

-# How to export import large database

-This post is example to export and import a large database.
+This post is example to export and import a large Mariadb database.

 <!-- more -->